dcocchia/Ity/README.md

 npm test
 ```
 This command uses a pretest hook to build the project and then runs the
-Mini Mocha test runner.
+Jest test runner.
 A coverage report can also be generated with:
 ```bash
 npm run coverage
 ```